geom3trik/tuix-book/src/quick_start/widget_layout.md

 ![widget_layout_01](../images/widget_layout_01.png)

 We add space to each side of the element with units of `Stretch(1.0)`.
 Note, we could have also used `set_space()` to apply the same spacing to all sides.
 Looking at the horizontal axis, because both `left` and `right` are set to stretch, the layout algorithm splits the free space between them, resulting in equal space either side of the element.
-The same is done for the verical axis, resulting in a centered element.
+The same is done for the vertical axis, resulting in a centered element.

 Notice also that the button has moved, remaining in the top left corner of the element.
 This is because widgets are positioned relative to their parents.